musictopography/musictopography.github.io/about.md

 <b>Italian rock and roll also took shape in Milan</b>: it was in Milanese nightclubs and sports arenas that Adriano Celentano and Tony Dallara first emerged.

 The Teatro Gerolamo was a <b>key venue for the “canzone intellettuale”</b>.
-Finally, <b>Italy’s first electronic music production studio</b>, the Studio di fonologia musicale della RAI, was experiencing one of its most significant phases during the same period.
+Finally, <b>Italy’s first electronic music production studio</b>, the Studio di fonologia musicale della RAI, was experiencing one of its most significant phases.